srikant-code/CakeShake/README.md

 You can preview the website at __[CakeShake](https://srikant-code.github.io/CakeShake/index.html)__

-> __Note:__ It's in developmental stage.
+> __Note:__ It's in development.
 Read the warning carefully before visting the website.

 ## Warning!
 * **The current website is not suitable for mobile devices.**